 During the 1990’s some men grew rats tails, but as newer hairstyles came into fashion, they were chopped off and shunned for another style that was perhaps a little more acceptable.

-Rats tails are not as popular as they used to be, and you would have to look hard to find a man, or a woman with one, but they can still be found.
+Rats tail hair is not as popular as they used to be, and you would have to look hard to find a man, or a woman with one, but they can still be found.
 In some parts of Australia and New Zealand it’s still quite a popular hairstyle, but in the western world, it’s one that perhaps for now will remain in the 80’s until it’s considered to be the style to have once more.